-In fiscal year 2024, interest on the borrowings under the Credit Facilities is payable in arrears on the applicable interest payment date, at an annual interest rate of reserve-adjusted, 90-day term Secured Overnight Financing Rate (subject to a 0.50% floor) plus a margin between 2.50% and 3.25% margin, determined by the Consolidated Senior Net Leverage Ratio (as defined in the credit agreement governing the Credit Facilities, (the "Credit Agreement").
-During the three months ended September 30, 2023, the weighted average effective interest rate on both the Term Loan Facility and Revolving Credit Facility was approximately 8.3%.
+The Company has a \$40.0 million revolving credit facility (the "Revolving Credit Facility") and a five-year \$80.0 million term loan (the "Term Loan Facility").
+In fiscal year 2024, interest on the borrowings under the Credit Facilities is payable in arrears on the applicable interest payment date, at an annual interest rate of reserve-adjusted, 90-day term Secured Overnight Financing Rate (subject to a 0.50% floor) plus a margin between 2.50% and 3.25% margin, determined by the Consolidated Senior Net Leverage Ratio (as defined in the credit agreement governing the Credit Facilities (the "Credit Agreement")).
+The weighted average effective interest rate on the Term Loan Facility and Revolving Credit Facility was approximately 8.4% during both the three and six months ended December 31, 2023.